computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 The other is the face of Seattle.

 Queue fog machine.
 In Art Club 2000's iconic photographs, strains of kids languidly occupy a living room setting and from there disappear into the streets of the mall.
 It is very clear we are somewhere in New York, but also somewhere else.
-Perhaps somewhere close to the vaccuum left in the wake of the systematic smashing of a Starbucks window.
+Perhaps somewhere close to the vaccuum left in the wake of the systematic smashing of a Starbucks window during the 1999 GTO protests.

 Is this the effect of the Millenium Bug?